fullstackbeaver/ls4bun/README.md

 - [ ] Explain middlewares, how to set it and safe extract is added each time in first step

 ### Other
-- [ ] Add server reload on file change
+- [ ] Add automatic server restart on file change (using an external library: ls4bun-watcher)
 - [ ] Standardize output request for routes handlers
-- [ ] Add SonarCloud evaluation
 - [ ] Add watcher for hot reload when exposed folders change
 - [X] Add SonarCloud
+- [X] Add SonarCloud evaluation
-- [ ] Fix errors found by SonarCloud
+- [X] Fix errors found by SonarCloud
 - [ ] Test to export as a model
 - [ ] Remove source in main branch (automation)

+## security
+ls4bun natively includes security elements:
+* the body of requests is cleaned to prevent XSS attacks and manages the possibility of a malformed json used sometimes in DDOS attacks
+* to prevent XSS attacks in queries, a function sanitizeString is available
+* ls4bun ensures the possibility of checking input and output schemas if necessary.
+The validation can be done with the library of your choice.

+The cleaning for XSS attacks is ensured by the [isomorphic-dompurify](https://github.com/kkomelin/isomorphic-dompurify) module.

 ## install
 To install dependencies: